-If a public charter school student or nonpublic student wishes to attend activities or programs in a particular discipline, in a class or grade where the curriculum is merged or integrated, such request shall be made in writing particularizing the subject matter presentation which the student desires to attend (i.e., art instruction in a third grade class).
-The teacher and principal of that school shall, upon request, provide scheduling information to the dual enrollment student.
-It shall be the dual enrollment student's responsibility to contact the District and ascertain when such subject matter will be presented.
-Where certain subject matter is integrated into a mixed curriculum, no change in the presentation of that curriculum needs to be made because of a nonpublic student's request for attendance.
+If a dual enrollment student wishes to attend activities or programs in a particular discipline, in a class or grade where the curriculum is merged or integrated, such request shall be made in writing particularizing the subject matter presentation which the student desires to attend (i.e., art instruction in a third grade class).
+The teacher and Executive Director (or his or her designee) shall, upon request, provide scheduling information to the dual enrollment student.
+It shall be the dual enrollment student's responsibility to contact the Charter School and ascertain when such subject matter will be presented.
+Where certain subject matter is integrated into a mixed curriculum, no change in the presentation of that curriculum needs to be made because of a dual enrollment student's request for attendance.
 It is also the intent of this policy to ensure that the teacher's right to integrate disciplines and be flexible in planning and modifying the daily classroom presentations shall not be hindered or restricted in any way.